Select your language

 This is a small daily effort, but it is much better than missing important mails !

-If you instead take the trouble to check your SPAM folder once a week or once a month or so, you won't have less work to do, but you will miss out on
+If you instead take the trouble to check your SPAM folder once a week or once a month or so, you won't have less work to do, but you will miss out

 possibly urgent mails.